muratuguraltun/farecho-base-access-fee-contract/README.md

 This worked, but had some limitations:

-1. **No clear onchain “builder footprint”**
+1. No clear onchain "builder footprint"
-   Payments looked like random transfers instead of structured smart contract activity.

-2. **Hard to track usage and revenue**
+2. Hard to track usage & revenue
-   Without events or contract logs, there was no clear way to see analytics.

-3. **Not future-proof**
+3. Not future-proof
-   Feature changes (like price tiers or subscriptions) would eventually require a contract.

-So I created a simple and extensible contract-based pattern:
+So I created a simple contract pattern to make the flow onchain and transparent.

-> A minimal **AccessFeeManager** contract that receives all Farecho access fees and allows the owner to withdraw the balance later.

 ---

-## How it works (Farecho flow)

-1. The user opens **Farecho** inside Farcaster and logs in using the native Farcaster/Neynar login flow.
-2. Before full access, the user pays a fixed access fee of `0.00005 ETH`.
-3. Instead of sending the payment directly to my wallet, the app now calls:
-   - `to = AccessFeeManager` contract
-   - `value = 0.00005 ETH`
-   - `data = payAccess()`
-4. The fee is stored safely in the contract.
-5. I can withdraw all collected fees at any time using `withdrawAll()`.

-This creates a clean onchain footprint and transparent usage tracking.

----

 ## Contract details

-- **Network:** Base mainnet
+**Network:** Base mainnet
-- **Contract name:** `AccessFeeManager`
+**Contract name:** AccessFeeManager
-- **Contract address:** `0x12dbC9a0B45d735d82895a952F112Ee380a16671`
+**Contract address:** `0x12dbC9a0B45d735d82895a952F112Ee380a16671`

 ### Contract source